Skip to main content

 • Side-effects of constipation and flushing may limit use in some.

-• ECG monitoring (for AV block) is required at doses over 120 mg daily and fortnightly ECG monitoring is required with successive dose increases (because of the risk of dysrhythmias).
+• ECG monitoring (for AV block) is required at doses over 120 mg daily and fortnightly ECG monitoring is required before treatment each time it is used, and with successive dose increases (because of the risk of dysrhythmias).

 • Some experts believe that standard-release verapamil formulations are more effective in CH than the modified-release versions.